 Even though everyone assumes that Lulworth Castle is at Lulworth Cove, in fact, it is in the neighbouring village of East Lulworth a short distance inland.
 It was built as a hunting lodge in the 18th-century and was then destroyed by a fire in 1929.
 In more recent years, it has been partially restored by the Weld Estate and English Heritage.
 The castle now has exhibitions showing examples of life as it would have been at the castle.
 However, the star turn is the climb up the tower and the panoramic view of the Dorset countryside – we personally don’t think that there is a better view in the county!

 The 18th century Catholic Chapel that sits in the grounds has an amazing ceiling mural to view.
 The castle’s park provides well-signed footpaths, that enable you to wander to your heart’s content.
 There is also a children’s playground and tea rooms that you can visit.
 In the village itself, the Weld Arms offers a great thatched country pub experience and boasts a massive pub garden.
 Next door is Past and Presents, a treasure trove of a gift shop and café.

-Mupe Bay is a secluded bay in the Lulworth Ranges, which are open most weekends and during the school holidays.
+When you've tired of all the family attractions, head over to Mupe Bay - a secluded bay in the Lulworth Ranges, which are open most weekends and during the school holidays.
 Whilst the world and his wife are walking from Lulworth Cove to Durdle Door, you just need to head along the coast in the opposite direction to reach it.
 Mupe Bay is probably Lulworth Cove’s best-kept secret.